 First, log into your cPanel.
 Under Databases, choose MySQL Databases.

-Under the Current Databases heading, you will see the databases being used, and you can click the Delete link to obliterate one.
+Under the Current Databases heading, you will see the databases being used, and you can click the Delete button to obliterate one.

 You will be asked to confirm your selection.
 Click Delete Database again to confirm.
 You will see a success message indicating the database was deleted successfully.